jgilbert01/aws-lambda-stream/README.md

   .through(toPromise);
 ```

 The `faults` function tests to see if the `err` has a `uow` adorned.
 If so then it buffers a `fault` event.
 The `flushFaults` stream will published all the buffered `fault` events once all events in the batch have been processed.
-This ensures that the `fault` events are not prematurely published in case an unhandle error occurs later in the batch.
+This ensures that the `fault` events are not prematurely published in case an unhandled error occurs later in the batch.

 >I plan to open source a `fault-monitor` service and the `aws-lambda-stream-cli`.
 The monitor stores the fault events in S3.
 The `cli` supports `resubmitting` the poison events to the function that raised the `fault`.

 ## Pipelines
 As mentioned above, we are multiplexing many event types through a single stream for a variety of good reasons.
 Therefore, we want to maximize the utilization of each function invocation by acting on as many events as possible.
 However, we also want to maintain good clean separation of the processing logic for these different event types.

 The _Highland.js_ library allows us to [fork](https://highlandjs.org/#observe) streams, passing each fork/observer through a [pipeline](https://highlandjs.org/#pipeline) and [merge](https://highlandjs.org/#merge) the streams back together where they can share common tail logic like `fault` handling.